HOT TOPICS LIST

 Technical analysis seeks to explain price movements and determine probabilities for similar future movements.
 There are hundreds of technical indicators and chart patterns, but the most basic are often the best.
 This article will look at the essentials of technical trading and why market players can't afford to overlook the basics.

-New traders are frequently overwhelmed with all the information available on technical trading.
+FIRST STEPSNew traders are frequently overwhelmed with all the information available on technical trading.
 With so much to learn, where is the best place to start?
 There are dozens of books on the subject, and hundreds of websites that cover everything from simple swing trading to complex systems combining indexes and securities.
 Many authors claim that they have found "the" best system.
 But any system for trading stocks, commodities, or options should not be overly complex.
 In many cases, the more complicated the system, the less likely it is to work.
 Many traders spend months trying to build new and intricate systems, only to realize it is essential to keep things simple.
+To find a system that works, it is important to understand what technical analysis is all about.
+According to analyst Martin Pring, technical analysis seeks to identify trends that are based on the changing attitudes of investors towards news and other fundamental events.
+Historically, these events have sometimes led to chart patterns or specific relationships between high, low, opening, and closing prices.
+Statistically speaking, there is a probability that similar relationships (chart patterns) will lead to similar outcomes (price movements) in the future.
+As technical analyst and author John J. Murphy commented:

 Technical analysis does not have to be complicated.
 Look at a line on a chart.
 If it's going up, that's good.
 If it's going down, that's bad.
 The problem is that most people can't tell the difference.